jmb6/ugoira-convert/readme.md

 Pixiv requires you to be signed in to gain access to R-18 works.

-To do this, sign into your Pixiv account and and copy-paste the value of the PHPSESSID cookie.
+To do this, sign into your Pixiv account and copy-paste the value of the PHPSESSID cookie.
 Then when downloading, pass this into ugoira-convert using the `-s` flag:

 	ugoira-convert <URL> -s <SESSION-ID>